gshumilin/learning-server/README.md

 # Deployment
 1. Clone the repository;
 2. Create a database.
 For simplicity, you can use database info from the `config.json` file;
 3. Fill in the `config.json` file.
-Pay special attention to database info: host, port, user name, password, database name. Еhe values of these fields must match the values you specified when you created your database;
+Pay special attention to database info: host, port, user name, password, database name.
+Values of these fields must match the values you specified when you created your database;
-4. It is recommended to start the server for the first time with the `stack run m f` command from the terminal opened in the project folder.
+4. It's recommended to start server for the first time with the `stack run m f` command from the terminal opened in the project folder.
 Command has two flags:

-    `m` - create the `schema_migrations` table in your database and run the migration;
+    `m` - create `schema_migrations` table in your database and run migrations;

     `f` - run fixtures.
-Function create for you admin user (his name is Oleg) and fill others tables with tests values;
+Function create for you admin user and fill others tables with tests values;

-The server is usually started by the `stack run` command.
+Server is usually started by the `stack run` command.

 # Testing
 If you ran `fixtures.sql`, then you have the opportunity to test the server using files in the `.test-requests`.
-The file names match to the name of the endpoint.
-The files come in pairs: one with a .sh extension and one with a .json extension.
+File names match to name of the endpoint.
+Files come in pairs: one with a .sh extension and one with a .json extension.
 They contain curl scripts and the request body necessary for executing, respectively.
-Start the server, open a terminal in the `.test-requests` folder and make requests to the server with the command “bash <endpoint_name.sh>”
+Start the server, open a terminal in the `.test-requests` folder and make requests to server with command “bash <endpoint_name.sh>”
 The optimal sequence of requests to the first launched server:
 1. `bash getNews.sh` — asking for news.
 We get an empty array.
 2. `bash createCategory.sh` — as an admin, create the first category.